Image

 The possible outcomes for a juvenile accused of a crime can vary based on the severity of the offense, the juvenile’s prior record, and the specific circumstances of the case.
 All of these possibilities and what-ifs are exactly why you need a strong Benton, MO juvenile defense attorney in your corner, fighting for your rights and future.

-Don’t leave the outcome to chance in Benton, MO; reach out to the lawyers at Combs Waterkotte right now at (314) 900-HELP or contact us online.
-Here are some of the potential scenarios:
+Do not leave the outcome to chance in Benton, MO; reach out to the attorneys at Combs Waterkotte right now at (314) 900-HELP or contact us online.
+Here are some of the potential outcomes:

 Diversion Programs